CircleShift/tnsl-lang/libtnsl/READEME.md

 ---
 ## Provided Sub-modules

-libts provides the tnsl base module and the following sub-modules to address each feature:
+libtnsl provides the tnsl base module and the following sub-modules to address each feature:
 * algorithm
   * Algorithms.
 Also contains the math sub-module for basic math operations.
 * box